wiseman-timelord/AntiMsVirus/README.md

 Attempting to stop process 4872 - MsMpEng
 Cannot stop process 4872 - MsMpEng: Access Denied
 ```
-- GPT: you may need to look into more advanced techniques, which could involve system-level operations beyond the scope of a typical PowerShell script.

 ### DESCRIPTION:
 Microsoft Anti-Malware in Windows 10 onwards is turned off by manually going into Ms AV settings, but the user must do this EVERY TIME, and the service is not able to be disabled, hence, it will re-activate when the computer re-starts.
 AntiMsVirus-Ps is a tool to, shut down and close, the Microsoft Anti-Malware, in Windows 10, it is focused on locating and terminating processes that are related to Microsoft's anti-malware services or applications ("Mp*.*" and "MsMp*.*").
 This tool is intended to be run at startup as a powershell command from the Task Scheduler, but will also be designed to be able to, as required then, be run by the user.